And loneliness.

 when I get there.
 When I get

-there (when I get there).
-And
+there (when I get there) Now that

-I am now almost where I belong.
+I am finally almost where I belong.